 Bentonville is Arkansas's newest Jewish community.
 It is served by Congregation Etz Chaim, which recently celebrated its 10th Anniversary.
 Many of Bentonville's Jewish families have recently moved from other parts of the United States.

 Fayetteville, home to the flagship campus of the University of Arkansas, is also home to Temple Shalom.
 The University of Arkansas has a Hillel chapter as well as a new program in Jewish Studies.

 Fort Smith is home to United Hebrew Congregation.

-Hot Springs is home to two Jewish congregations: House of Israel and Lovers of Learning as well as the Levi Hospital, which was initially established by Jewish families in the early twentieth century.
+Hot Springs is home to Congregation House of Israel as well as the Levi Hospital, which was initially established by Jewish families in the early twentieth century.